 The Mayor’s letter to the kindergartners continued: “You are experts on Boston.
 You know a lot about parks, buildings, and roads that are near your homes and schools…Think hard about this question and take your time answering it….Please create a model that shows your suggestion and write about your idea.”

-Boston Public School students, educators, and Mayor Walsh came together for a Family celebration on Saturday May 11 from 10:00 am–noon.
+Boston Public School students, educators, and Mayor Walsh came together for a Family celebration on Saturday, May 11, 10:00 AM - 12:00 PM.